 The treasury department regularly analyzes the existing interest rate risk and, in the event of a material risk, makes proposals for the use of appropriate hedging instruments.
 As part of risk management to limit interest rate risks, derivative financial instruments such as interest rate caps and interest rate swaps can be used.
 Due to the continued expansive interest rate policy of the European Central Bank, the EURIBOR interest rate is negative at the reporting date.
-Despite increased core inflation, ADVA does not expect any significant interest rate risk as low as at December 31, 2021.
+Despite increased core inflation, ADVA does not expect any significant interest rate spreads change in the euro area and thus rates the interest rate risk as low as at December 31, 2021.